p-lr/MapCompose/Readme.md

 **🚧 Work in progress 🚧**

 The core library is done, and all features of MapView are now implemented in MapCompose.
-I'll continue to add more demo to test various scenario.
+I'll continue to add more demo for various scenario.

 ## Roadmap / TODO